Introduction to BMC Atrium Discovery Export

 - Target host

-- From the BMC Atrium Discovery appliance user interface, log in to BMC Atrium Discovery.
+- From the BMC Atrium Discovery appliance UI, log in to BMC Atrium Discovery.

 - Click the Administration tab in the top-right corner of the window.